 - Best Tips on Burping Your Baby

-Knowing how to feed your baby is as important as knowing what to feed them.
-The hold, the latching, followed by burping are all essentials of a good feed.
-But knowing the importance of these factors make the task easier. .
+Knowing how to feed your baby is as important as knowing what to feed him.
+The hold, the latching, followed by burping, are all essentials of a good feed.
+Also, knowing the importance of these factors makes the task easier.
 Babies burp because they swallow air bubbles while feeding.
 Since they are at a delicate stage, it is important to teach them how to burp properly.

-- While milk feeding: A bottle/breastmilk feed requires a baby to suck continuously during which the air bubbles may enter their system
+- While milk feeding: A bottle/breast milk feed requires a baby to suck continuously during which the air bubbles may enter his system.

-- Food: This situation holds good for a baby that has already started on solid feed.
+- Food: This situation holds good for a baby who has already started on solid feed.
 Certain foods create gas while breaking down in the intestine.

 Why Does Your Baby Burp?

-When the air bubbles get stuck in a baby’s stomach, it causes discomfort and uneasiness to them.
-They feel full and bloated and therefore squirm or cry signalling they need your help to provide some relief. .
-It is recommended that babies should be burped even if the baby does not get fussy.
-Burping is considered quite beneficial for babies, especially for those who experience frequent gastrointestinal problems.
-It is also commonly believed that breastfed babies may not require as much burping as a formula fed baby because they tend to swallow lesser air during the feed.
-However, it completely depends from a baby to baby and you should mostly be looking for their cues when they are required to be fed.
+When the air bubbles get stuck in a baby’s stomach, it causes discomfort and uneasiness.
+The baby feels full and bloated, and therefore, squirms or cries signalling they need your help to provide some relief.
+It is recommended that babies should be burped even if he does not get fussy.
+Burping is considered quite beneficial, especially for those babies who experience frequent gastrointestinal problems.
+When a baby burps, he gets rid of the trapped gasses or air through his mouth.
+It is also commonly believed that breastfed babies may not require as much burping as formula-fed babies because they tend to swallow lesser air during the feed.
+However, it completely depends on the baby, and you should mostly be looking for cues to burp your baby.

-- Dangers of choking: You should also burp your baby before you feed him/her as , this helps clear the air inside and helps avoid choking instances while the baby is being fed.
+- Dangers of choking: You should also burp your baby before you feed him/her as it helps clear the air inside and helps prevents choking instances while the baby is being fed.